CloudChi/FX-Framework/Full Doc draft.md

 # FX Frameworks Scripts Documentation

+## Genesis

+## Goals

 ## Summary

-- The Framework system is comprised of multiple FileMaker files which are primarily organized using a specific Script folder/subfolder structure.
+- The Framework is a group of FileMaker files that have a backbone of functional Script Organization, extensive Libraries of code, and complimentary Custom Functions.
+- The Framework script organization uses a specific Script folder/subfolder structure.
-  - Each Framework folder handles a specific group of tasks.
+  - Each Framework folder, called a Module, handles a specific group of tasks.
     - For example, the Layouts Module handles anything related to Layout navigation
+  - Certain Modules can be found in almost every file
+    - Like the Layout Module for example
 - Scripts within the Framework have a 3-letter prefix which determines **how** they should be called
   - Excluding scripts in ScriptMenu module which are user-facing

 ## Script folder categories (organized in this order)

-- ### Non-Module folders
+- ### Non-Module folders, aka Containers
   - Schedules
-  - Triggers (file level)
   - Import
 - ### Module folders
   - Layout
   - Regular
+  - *Triggers (file level?)*
+  - *Config (file level?)*

 ## Non-Module Folders